fsimonelli/streaver-challenge/assumptions.md

 ## Setup

-- Opted for Turbopack for build time optimization.
+- Turbopack for build time optimization.
-- Opted for Tailwind CSS for styling.
+- Tailwind CSS for styling.
-- Opted for ESLint for code quality.
+- ESLint for code quality.
+- Prettier for code formatting.